 Major provisions of the Credit CARD Act of 2009 are slated to begin Feb.
 22. That’s the deadline for anyone who issues consumer credit cards to comply with restrictions on when credit card interest rates can be increased.
 The rules issued Tuesday detail how the Feb.
 22 changes will be implemented.

 Interest rate hikes aren’t allowed during the first year a new credit card is issued and, except under limited circumstances, rate hikes cannot apply retroactively to existing credit card balances.
-Hiking interest rates on future transactions, however, is still allowed as long as credit card issuers give at least 45 days’ advance notice of the change and allow customers to opt out of the rate hike.
+Hiking interest rates on future transactions, however, is still allowed as long as credit card issuers give at least 45 days’ advance notice of the change and allow customers to opt out of the rate hike.“This rule marks an important milestone in the Federal Reserve’s efforts to ensure that consumers who rely on credit cards are treated fairly,” Federal Reserve Gov. Elizabeth A. Duke said in a press release.
+“The rule bans several harmful practices and requires greater transparency in the disclosure of the terms and conditions of credit card accounts.”

 Among other things, the new credit card law will: